Where are they now? The 15 kids handed Man Utd debuts by Van Gaal

 At one stage Van Gaal suggested McNair could be United’s right-back for the “next 10 years”, but he later criticised the Northern Irishman as “he thought he was a striker” when he gave the ball away high up the pitch in a draw with Leicester.

-McNair has since insisted he was played out of position, and his form in midfield for Sunderland in the Championship has led to a move to promotion-chasing Middlesbrough.
+McNair has since insisted he was played out of position, and his form in midfield for Sunderland in their Championship relegation season led to a move to Middlesbrough in 2018.

 Janko’s solitary appearance under Van Gaal was an unhappy one as he was subbed off at half-time in a 4-0 loss at MK Dons in the League Cup.

 The right-back joined Porto in 2018 but did not play for the Portuguese club, instead spending time on loan at Nottingham Forest and Young Boys.
 In the summer of 2020, he moved to Real Valladolid but couldn’t prevent their relegation from La Liga.

 He now turns out for Bundesliga side Bochum.